 The Northeastern University Library offers an online hub of resources, as well as library staff who are available via phone 24 hours a day to assist students with access to the more than 206,500 e-books and 70,225 electronic journals available.
 Seattle students have their own library home page with contacts and resources available here.

-The Seattle Public Library also offers a number of services available to members, including book, DVD, and music rentals, print services, study and research space, and author events.
+The Seattle Public Library and King Country Library also offer a number of services available to members, including book, DVD, and music rentals, print services, study and research space, and author events.
 Get started by getting your library card and visiting your neighborhood branch.

-Northeastern University has processes and resources to ensure that students’ grievances are treated with respect and addressed in a fair and professional manner.
+Northeastern has processes and resources to ensure that students’ grievances are treated with respect and addressed in a fair and professional manner.
 Both formal and informal means to resolve issues are available.
-Students may contact the Seattle campus staff—Dr. Paula Boyum, Associate Academic Dean—for assistance, as well as consult the university website for information on academic policies and procedures: University Ombuds, University Registrar, Graduate Catalog/Handbook – Academic Policies & Procedures (pg.
-18-35).
+Students may contact the Seattle campus staff—Paula Boyum, associate dean —for assistance, as well as consult the university website for information on academic policies and procedures: University Ombuds, the Graduate Ombuds, University Registrar, Graduate Catalog/Handbook – Academic Policies & Procedures.

 Northeastern University—Seattle aims to support students through a variety of career and financial services, so they can get the most out of their graduate experience.

-CareerX is an online career development tool (accessed through MyNEUàBlackboard) that features brief video modules and checklists that cover many of the topics listed above.
+CareerX is an online career development tool (accessed through myNortheastern‘s Blackboard) that features brief video modules and checklists that cover many of the topics listed above.
 These are great resources to use to help build your toolkit at any time and from any location.

-The Northeastern University Career Development website is another great place to go for resources related to resumes and cover letters—it includes some great samples!
+The Employer Engagement and Career Design Office website is another great place to go for resources related to resumes and cover letters—it includes some useful samples.

-NUCareers (link found on the Career Development website) is the university’s database of career opportunities—full of full-time and internship postings from employers looking to hire Northeastern students.
-NUCareers also houses some great resources like Big Interview, where you can record a virtual mock interview for practice!
+NUworks is the university’s database of career opportunities—full of full-time and internship postings from employers looking to hire Northeastern students.
+NUworks also houses some great resources like Big Interview, where you can record a virtual mock interview for practice.